Review: Zion Learns to See: Opening Our Eyes to Homelessness by Terence & Zion Lester

 • How we can make a difference... yes, children too.

-I received a complimentary copy of Zion Learns to See: Opening Our Eyes to Homelessness from IVP Kids via Netgalley.
+I am thankful that I received a complimentary copy of Zion Learns to See: Opening Our Eyes to Homelessness from IVP Kids via Netgalley.
 This review was written voluntarily.

 Dr. Terence Lester is a minister, speaker, community activist, author, and founder of Love Beyond Walls, a not-for-profit organization focused on poverty awareness and community mobilization.
 He received his Ph.D. in Interdisciplinary Studies with a concentration in Public Policy and Social Change from Union Institute and University.